carlw0S/Arduino-LCD-Text-Displayer/README.md

 # Arduino-LCD-Text-Displayer
-A simple Arduino program that displays any text sent via the Serial Monitor (1023 characters max.)
+A simple Arduino program that displays any text sent via the Serial Monitor on a 16x2 LCD (1023 characters max.)